misteridiot/humphry/README.md

 A project to create a physical radio that plays BBC Radio 4 time-synced to whichever timezone it's in (so long as it's behind the UK).

 Built on a Raspberry Pi, uses [get_iplayer](https://github.com/get-iplayer/get_iplayer) and [omxplayer](https://github.com/popcornmix/omxplayer) to download and play the audio respectively, Python scripts scheduled by cron to grab today's schedule from the BBC website, coordinate download and playback.
-(Here's the story behind this project)[https://medium.com/@phames/humphry-bbc-radio-4-synced-to-us-local-time-11354249042].
+[Here's the story behind this project](https://medium.com/@phames/humphry-bbc-radio-4-synced-to-us-local-time-11354249042), including hardware instructions.

 Note: this is my first Python project!
 To help others as new to this as me I include below all setup notes in excruciating detail.
 Please excuse any errors or omissions.